amritharaghavan/reproducible-research_homework/README.md

 #We can estimate beta by taking the exponent of the intercept of the model, and we can estimate alpha by taking the slope of the model
 linear_model <- lm(log_transformed_volume ~ log_transformed_genomelength, data = Virus_data)
 ```
+ - Find the exponent ($\alpha$) and scaling factor ($\beta$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
+Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
+(10 points)

 alpha= 1.5152
 p=2.28e-10, so significant